Red cells indexed according to shared functional or structural features

 Defects of cytoskeleton or membrane (inherited or acquired) cause diffuse damage that leads to cells with abnormal but regular shape.

-Damaged cells with irregular shape or irregular haemoglobin distribution on fixed film
+Damaged cells with irregular shape or irregular haemoglobin distribution

 A group of disorders arising from a range of causes that often indicate significant underlying pathology so require careful consideration.